byronwall/data-viz/README.md

 - Add support for reading and processing parquet files
 - Add support for reading and processing json files
 - Add support for reading and processing xlsx files
+- Bar chart nearly always breaks when a different chart is filtered
+- Random scatter plot fails to render on the basic numbers example
+- Creating a blank scatter plot fails with length error